LivePersonInc/developer-center/pages/Products/SalesForce Integration/appendix.md

 	surveys.preChat[displayName=What is your Account Number?].value

-2. For a Custom PostChat Survey Question with the text "How would you rate us?" use the following:
+2. For a Custom PostChat Survey Question with the text “How would you rate us?” use the following:

 	* LivePerson SDK Field: